wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V9.8: ??-???-2024 by wavemotion-dave
+* Cleanup of MSX BIOS handling - we now support the Panasonic CF-2700 directly.
+See MSX BIOS section for details.
+* MSX status line now shows RAM (based on machine chosen) on the status line (was previously showing ROM size which no other machine in ColecoDS did).
+* Improved memory handling to free up some DS resources for future expansion.

 V9.7: 16-Apr-2024 by wavemotion-dave
 * Fixed Colecovision RAM mirrors such that Boulderdash runs properly.
 * The Heist now forces RAM to clear (all zeros) as it is known to be picky about contents of RAM on power up.